msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

-# Blynk Local Server Auto Installer For Microsoft Windows OS
+# Blynk Local Server Installer For Windows OS

 Below are the instructions to install **Blynk Local Server** and **Blynk Library For Arduino IDE" on a Windows OS